 3.5 Cranberry and PEITC additives partially preserved metabolomic profiles in the DSS-treated mice

-Fecal samples of the DSS, DSS+Cranberry and DSS+PEITC treated mice from Exp03 were collected at weeks 2 and 6 and analyzed for the concentrations of free amino acids, bile acids and SCFA.
-Principal components analysisUnivariable analysis of metabolite concentrations showed that DSS challenge altered production of several of them while PEITC and cranberry infused diets protected against the changes (Figure 11A).
-Specifically, DSS challenge decreased the concentrations of amino acids such as glutamate, phenylalanine, and proline but PEITC and cranberry fed mouse samples retained the levels found in the controls (Figure 11B-D).
-PEITC and cranberry cotreatments also reversed the DSS-induced increases of secondary bile acids, mainly deoxycholic acid (DCA), lithocholic acid (LCA), and muricholic acid (MCA) (Figure 11E-G).
-In contrast, the diet additives had little to no effect on SCFA in DSS-challenged mice (Figure 11H-J).
-These results suggest that PEITC and cranberry (rich in anthocyanins) are capable of modulating the metabolic responses to DSS treatment in the colorectal tract, potentially through their effects on the microbiome.
-Lastly, the fecal metabolite concentrations from Nrf2 KO and WT mice samples were compared.
-Interestingly, the Nrf2 KO mice had lower concentrations of amino acids (glutamate, phenylalanine, and proline) and SCFA, and higher concentrations of secondary bile acids (DCA, LCA, and MCA) compared to the WT mice (Figure 12A-I).
+Fecal samples of the unchallenged (no DSS), DSS, DSS+Cranberry and DSS+PEITC treated WT and Nrf2 KO mice from Exp03 were collected at weeks 2 and 6 and analyzed for the concentrations of free amino acids, SFCA and bile acids.

+Univariable analysis of metabolite concentrations showed that DSS challenge altered production of several of them while PEITC and cranberry infused diets protected against the changes (Figure 10A).
+Specifically, DSS challenge decreased the concentrations of amino acids such as glutamate, phenylalanine, and proline but PEITC and cranberry fed mouse samples retained the levels found in the controls (Figure 10B-D).
+PEITC and cranberry cotreatments also reversed the DSS-induced increases of secondary bile acids, mainly deoxycholic acid (DCA), lithocholic acid (LCA), and muricholic acid (MCA) (Figure 10E-G).
+In contrast, the diet additives had little to no effect on SCFA in DSS-challenged mice (Figure 10H-J).
+These results suggest that PEITC and cranberry can modulate the metabolic responses to DSS challange in the colorectal tract, possibly mediated through microbiome.
+The fecal metabolite concentrations were also compared between Nrf2 KO and WT mice samples.
+Interestingly, the Nrf2 KO mice had lower concentrations of amino acids (glutamate, phenylalanine, and proline) and SCFA, and higher concentrations of secondary bile acids (DCA, LCA, and MCA) compared to the WT mice (Figure 11A-I).
 These trends mirrored the metabolic profile difference between the DSS-challenged and unchallenged WT mice.

-PCA showed that concentrations of all but one (taurine) amino acids were higher in the DSS+Cranberry group (Figure 10A).
-However, for bile acids genotype rather than diet played a bigger role, with higher concentrations of all bile acids, specifically, LCA, DCA, MCA, CDCA, GDCA and GCDCA detected in the Nrf2 KO compared to WT (Figure 10B).
-Firstly, a few principal components were used as explanatory variables in multinomial regression models to classify the samples by diet, DSS challenge and genotype.
-The model with the first 3 principal components accurately classified 29 out of 48 samples (60.4%) by diet and DSS challenge, with the predictive power increasing slightly with the addition of PCs (Table 2).
-To classify the samples by genotype, however, a multinomial model with just PC1 was sufficient.
-It correctly identified 34 out of 48 samples (70.8%) suggesting stronger separation of the samples by genotype (Table 3).
+PCA revealed that all amino acids except for taurine were at higher concentrations in the DSS+Cranberry group compared to the rest (Figure 12A).
+PCA on SCFA also showed that adding cranberry and, to a lesser extent, PEITC to a diet increased production of all measured analytes (Figure 12B).
+Analysis of bile acid concentrations showed that genotype played a bigger role, with higher concentrations of all bile acids, specifically, LCA, DCA, MCA, CDCA, GDCA and GCDCA detected in the Nrf2 KO compared to WT (Figure 12C).
+Lastly, the three types of metabolites were pulled together and a PCA on the combined data conducted.
+The biplot reveiled that the concentrations of bile acids were negatively correlated with PA, AA, BA and VA SCFAs (Figure 13).
+Principal components from the combined model were used as explanatory variables in multinomial regression models to classify the samples by diet, DSS challenge and genotype.
+The model with the first 5 principal components accurately classified 48 out of 80 samples (60.0%) by diet and DSS challenge, with the predictive power increasing slightly with the addition of PCs (Table 2).
+However, the same model was able to correctly identified 61 out of 80 samples (76.3%) by genotype suggesting stronger separation of the samples by that predictor (Table 3).

 4 Discussion